ovity/octotree/README.md

 ### Enterprise URLs
 By default, Octotree only works on `github.com` and `gitlab.com`.
 To support enterprise version on Chrome and Opera, you must grant Octotree sufficient permissions.
 Follow these steps to do so:

-* To add GitHub enterprise, go to a GitHub repo; otherwise, go to a [GitLab repo](https://gitlab.com/gitlab-org/gitlab-ce)
+* To add GitHub enterprise, go to a GitHub repo; otherwise, go to a GitLab repo, [such as gitlab-ce](https://gitlab.com/gitlab-org/gitlab-ce).
 * Open the Octotree settings panel
 * Fill in the GitHub/GitLab Enterprise URLs textbox, _one URL per line_
 * Click Save and accept the permission prompt